malvikasharan/Software_carpentry_EMBL/python_session-2.md

 ###if statements

-The `if` statement is used to check a condition as true or false
+The `if` statement is used to check a condition as __True__ or __False__
-- if the condition is true, block of codes inside the if statement (starts with a tab or four spaces) will be executed
+- if the condition is __True__, block of codes inside the if statement (starts with a tab or four spaces) will be executed

 The code below checks if the value of temperature is greater than 25 (degree).
-Since it's true for the block of code below, Python executes it
+Since it's __True__ for the block of code below, Python executes it
 ```
 temperature = 26
 if temperature > 25:
     print("Nice weather!")
 ```

-If we change the value of temperature to 20, the if statement becomes false and Python does not further read the codes that belong the if statement
+If we change the value of temperature to 20, the if statement becomes __False__ and Python does not further read the codes that belong the if statement
 ```
 temperature = 20
 if temperature > 25: